eheimer/openworld_api/README.md

   objects in sync with the DTO objects, for simplicity.
 - DTO's are defined in the config/openapi.yml file in the components section.
-- The TypeScript modules are generated from the openapi spec via the `npm run export:apispecmodels` command
+- The TypeScript DTO modules are generated from the openapi spec via the `npm run generate:server:models` command
-- In order to keep these DTO's in sync between client and server, the C# models are generated from the TypeScript modules via the `npm run export:entities` command
+- In order to keep these DTO's in sync between client and server, the C# models are generated from the TypeScript modules via the `generate:client:entities` command

 ### error handling